-Extensions and loft conversions are a fantastic way to gain extra space in your home but all that extra glazing requires careful treatment.
+Extensions and loft conversions are a fantastic way to gain extra space in your home but all that extra glazing requires clever window treatments, in the form of blinds.
 Although blinds add an extra cost to your project, they’re a crucial element, shading the room and enhancing the decorating scheme.
 In an extension, blinds will cut out the harsh glare and prevent furnishings from fading due to the sun’s UV rays.
 And in a loft bedroom, the right blinds will block out light and prevent the room overheating so you’re sure of getting a good night’s sleep.

 Ready made or bespoke roof blinds?

 Off the peg blinds come in sizes to match the window brand – just locate the window code, usually found somewhere on the inside of the frame, and you can order a blind and be sure it will fit.

 Blind companies have online video guides advising how to install them.
 If you can’t find the window details, measure the glass and blinds can be made up to suit.
 Although you’ll pay more for bespoke blinds, there’s far more choice in type, style, colour and pattern, plus you can arrange for them to be installed and avoid the hassle of fitting them yourself.

 Which type of blind will suit your windows?

 Roller blinds are the simplest solution yet they’ve a lot going for them.
 Discreet yet chic, they’ll keep out the sun and protect against glare.
 Select white blinds to blend seamlessly with the ceiling or wall, or go for colour and pattern to make a statement.